 Commercial and Industrial Development

 Since our founding in 1979 Dorchester Bay EDC has been dedicated to creating and sustaining commercial and economic opportunities in Dorchester and surrounding communities.
-We have developed 164,000 square feet of commercial space creating 323 jobs and through our small business assistance program created or retained 697 jobs.
-When we completed the Spire building it brought 100 jobs to Dorchester for their large, state of the art printing and marketing business and added 66 new jobs.
-We helped to create additional new jobs in the revitalization of the Uphams Corner commercial district.
-Recently, we developed four commercial retail spaces totaling 9,000 sf of space in our new, award winning Dudley Village project.
+We have developed 164,000 square feet of commercial space, creating 323 jobs, and through our small business assistance program created or retained 697 jobs.
+When we completed the Spire building in 2002 it brought 100 jobs to Dorchester for their large, state-of-the-art printing and marketing business and added 66 new jobs.
+In 2008, we developed four commercial retail spaces totaling 9,000 square feet of space in our award-winning Dudley Village project.
+We helped to create additional new jobs in the revitalization of the Uphams Corner commercial district in 2010 by bringing CVS/Pharmacy and The Brothers Supermarket to the district.
+And now, we are in construction on rehabilitation of the 36,000 square-foot Bornstein & Pearl Food Production Center, scheduled to open in April 2014 and to create 150 new jobs in its first five years of operation.

 CVS/pharmacy and Brother’s Supermarket II